ADORSYS-GIS/snort3-installation-scripts/README.md

    sudo ./install-snort3.sh
    ```
    This script will:
-   - Download and compile Snort3 from source.
+   - Download and install pre-built `.deb` files based on the system architecture.
    - Install all necessary dependencies such as `libpcap`, `libdaq`, `pcre`, `zlib`, and more.
    - Set up Snort as a `systemd` service for easy management.

 ### **Alternatively**
 You can run the installation script directly from the repository:

    ```bash
    sudo curl -sl https://raw.githubusercontent.com/bengo237/snort3-installation-scripts/main/install-snort3.sh | bash
    ```

 3. Once the installation is complete, verify the installation by running: